Youngkoorosh/Prime-Divisor-Dominator/README.md

 🌟 Prime Divisors Challenge

-Welcome to the Prime Divisors Challenge!
-This Python project solves a classic programming problem with elegance and efficiency.
-It reads 10 integers, finds the one with the most distinct prime divisors, and outputs it along with the count.
-In case of ties, the largest number wins.
-Ready to dive into some clean code? 🚀
+A Python program that reads 10 integers and finds the one with the most distinct prime divisors.
+If there's a tie, it selects the largest number.

-📜 Problem Statement
+Description
-The goal is simple yet intriguing:
+This program solves the following problem:

-Input: 10 integers, one per line.
+Read 10 integers from input.
-Task: Identify the number with the highest count of distinct prime divisors.
+For each number, calculate the number of distinct prime divisors.
-Output: Print the number and its prime divisor count in the format <number> <count>.
+Output the number with the highest count of distinct prime divisors, along with that count.
-Tiebreaker: If multiple numbers have the same count, pick the largest one.
+If multiple numbers have the same count, output the largest one.

 Example
 Input: